New Zealand heraldry: National arms

+In 1956, a revised version of the arms was approved by Queen Elizabeth II.
+The new arms depicted the supporters facing each other rather than facing the viewer, replaced the crest with St Edward's Crown, replaced the scrolls in the compartment with fern branches, and replaced the motto "Onward" with the words "New Zealand".
+However, the central shield remained unaltered from the 1911 arms.

 Civic arms

 Some, but not all, local authorities in New Zealand use heraldic arms.
 The arms of the capital, Wellington, combines elements from the arms of Aurthur Wellesley, 1st Duke of Wellington with elements from the national coat of arms.
-The coat of arms of the City of Christchurch also has charges from the national arms.
+The coat of arms of Christchurch also has charges from the national arms.

 Some councils have been granted arms by the College of Arms or the Court of the Lord Lyon, while others have adopted their own arms.
 While several councils had used similar devices earlier, Auckland City Council was the first council in New Zealand to be granted an "official" coat of arms by the College of Arms in 1911.

 Coats of arms are often seen as old-fashioned and are rarely used by councils, who prefer to use brand logos.
 Auckland Council, representing the largest city in New Zealand, does not currently use any arms.
 Some local coats of arms, such as those of Hamilton and Palmerston North, have been accused of not accurately or inappropriately reflecting their areas' history and diversity, with suggestions that they should be changed.

 The unauthorised use of the coat of arms of a local authority can be an offense.

-The following is a non-exhaustive list of civic arms in New Zealand: